-Gwalior, a historical city of northern Indian State, Madhya Pradesh, cannot be just laid down in words and pictures.
+Gwalior, a historical city in northern Indian State, Madhya Pradesh, cannot be just laid down in words and pictures.
 Gwalior is definitely something you should see with your own eyes.
-Gwalior is a popular tourist attraction and one of the most beautiful cities in Madhya Pradesh and it is best known for its imposing hilltop fort, magnificent palaces, and ancient temples.
+Gwalior is a popular tourist attraction and one of the most beautiful cities in Madhya Pradesh.
+It is best known for its imposing hilltop fort, magnificent palaces, and ancient temples.

 There are plenty of reasons why Gwalior is well worth a visit.
 Following are the top 9 reasons why you should visit Gwalior in Madhya Pradesh once in your lifetime.

 1. To See The Majestic Fort of Gwalior

 Gwalior is the home of the historical Gwalior Fort, which is one of the most impenetrable forts in the country.
 Quoted as “the pearl amongst the fortress in India” by the Mughal Emperor Babur.
 It is a 10-century hill fort in Gwalior Madhya Pradesh, commonly referred to as Gwalior Qila by local people.
 It is one of the major tourist attractions of the state of Madhya Pradesh.
 Every day hundreds of tourists visit Gwalior fort to see the majestic fort and the beautiful view of Gwalior city from the fort.